jtwebman/typejson/source/index.md

 subtitle: Strongly Typed JSON
 comments: true
 ---
-# TypeJSON - What is this?
+# What is this?

 This is my thoughts on making a Strongly Typed JSON format.
-I plan on writing a TypeScript, Elm, and PureScript implementation of this.
-If you want to help out and build a library in your favorite typed language go ahead and let me know so I can update this page.

-All values in TypeJSON have a type.
-The advantage is it is all built in standard JSON format.
-No special property names.
+This is like JSON Schema in that you define what the document is suppose to look like but this is for validating the types and making less code on the each end to wire it up to real types in your system.
+This is not meant to replace JSON Schema.

+Reasons for using TypeJSON vs JSON Schema:

+- JSON Schema really came from JSON and the small amount of types supported.
+TypeJSON supports many different value types and allows you to build any type you want.

+- JSON Schema is missing a way to name types.
+You can use `id` properties and `$ref` but they are not required and are normally urls.
+TypeJSON forces you to declare types for everything.
+There is no generic object type or anything type.

+- JSON Schema is missing union types.
+It does have anyOf or oneOf but that is only for arrays and not for basic single property types.
+TypeJSON has a Union type.
+This would allow you to define a endpoint that could return many different types.

+# TypeJSON Explained

+TypeJSON is a separate file like JSON Schema.
+Here is a basic example.

 The following JSON:
 ```json